Emanoil Băleanu: Triumvirate

 Meanwhile, Austrian occupation was giving way to a shared custody of Wallachia and Moldavia by a consortium of European powers, backing Ottoman suzerainty.
-Prince Știrbei finally resigned on June 25, 1856: from Pitești, he declared Secretary Nicolae Băleanu as the highest authority in Wallachia.
-On July 4, he resigned in favor of his brother's enemy, Alexandru II Ghica, who took the title of Caimacam.
+Prince Știrbei, who realized that his regime was no longer supported internationally, tried to ensure his replacement by a triumvirate of Caimacami, who agreed with him on core policies.
+His favorites for this job were Băleanu, Manu, and Vornic Ioan Bibescu. Știrbei finally resigned on June 25, 1856: from Pitești, he declared Secretary Nicolae Băleanu as the highest authority in Wallachia.
+On July 4, Nicolae also resigned, in favor of his brother's enemy, Alexandru II Ghica—who began his second reign, this time as Caimacam.
 Ghica turned increasingly liberal, and was regarded by his Austrian supervisors as "almost child-like"; the Băleanus, meanwhile, endured as conservative leaders.
 That year, poet Dimitrie Bolintineanu characterized Emanoil as a figure out of Molière's comedies and an ultra-reactionary: "he wishes to preserve all titles, honors, privileges, [and] has protection from Russia and Austria".
+This assessment was backed by one of Ghica's anonymous informants, who assessed that all of Știrbei's former ministers were "firebrand defenders of the current regime and institutions".
 Overall, Bolintineanu contended, Băleanu was a "revolting nonentity".
 While similarly noting Băleanu's Austrian sympathies, Franz von Wimpffen cautioned that he was also lazy, unintelligent, and corrupt.
-With this platform and backing, Băleanu ran in the September 1857 election and took a seat in the Assembly, which had been reconstructed and enlarged as an "ad hoc Divan".

-On October 21, 1858, Emanoil Băleanu, Manu and Filipescu-Vulpache were formally appointed as Caimacami.
+With this platform and backing, Emanoil Băleanu ran in the September 1857 election and took a seat in the Assembly, which had been reconstructed and enlarged as an "ad hoc Divan".
+On October 21, 1858, Băleanu, Manu and Filipescu-Vulpache were formally appointed as Caimacami.
 The firman confirming this arrangement specified that Băleanu oversaw Internal Affairs, while Vulpache was Logothete and Manu chaired the Divan.
 Băleanu's return was especially controversial: he was now regarded as a leading adversary of the National Party, which sought to obtain a union between Wallachia and Moldavia.
-He and Manu clashed with the more liberal Vulpache as early as October 29, when they promoted their political friend Slătineanu as Minister of Education.
+As noted in its paper, Stéoa Dunărei, the three rulers were allowed unconstitutional, and unexplained, freedom of action.
+The Sublime Porte remained unresponsive as "they changed all of the country's employed officials, from Ministers and down to the lower magistrates" (aȣ ckimБaтȣ тoтȣ пeȣрconaлȣл amплoĭaцiлoр цepeĭ, de лa Minicтpiĭ пъnъ лa cȣБokъpmȣiтopĭ).
+Băleanu and Manu clashed with the more liberal Vulpache as early as October 29, when they promoted their political friend Slătineanu as Minister of Education.
 The two conservative Caimacami were in a position to control the new elections for the Divan, and were widely suspected of intending to manipulate results.
 Threats were posted on their townhouse gates, describing them as the "bandit brothers" and hinting at popular revenge.
 An incendiary device was reportedly thrown into Manu's home.